gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

 There's also types `bool`, `bvec2`, `bvec3`, and `bvec4`.
 They use either the `gl.uniform?f?` or `gl.uniform?i?`
 functions.

-Note that for an array you can see all the uniforms of the array at once.
+Note that for an array you can set all the uniforms of the array at once.
 For example

     // in shader
     uniform vec2 u_someVec2[3];